teor2345/walking-onions-wip/specs/02-endives-and-snips.md

         ; signed would take another step in the voting algorithm.
         DetachedSNIPSignatures,

+        ; Signatures across the RootDocument pieces.
+Note that as with the ; DetachedSNIPSignatures, these signature are not themselves signed.
+        RootDocSignature,

         ; extensions for later use.
 These are not signed.
         ? extensions : { * any => any },
     ]